vranystepan/container-basics/pt2/05_ingress.md

     Invoke-WebRequest https://<your namespace>.workshop.stepanvrany.cz
     ```

-5. add following annotation to the ingress object and send a new request to the service
+5. add following annotation to the ingress object and send a new request to the service with some verbose flag

     ```yaml
     nginx.ingress.kubernetes.io/configuration-snippet: |
       more_set_headers "Request-Id: $req_id";
     ```

-6. view the logs of your app
+6. view the headers you just got from the service

-    ```bash
-    kubectl logs deploy/app
-    ```

 7. check other [interesting annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) in the official documentation